Melvin Graham

 With a score of 49 points in June 1945, Melvin Graham was now a Private First Class and stationed in Berlin, Germany for occupational duty with other 319th soldiers having an ASR score of less than 85.
 He was housed in what had formerly been a Nazi SS barracks, from August 14, 1945 to November 12, 1945.

-He was awarded 3 Bronze Battle Stars, Bronze Arrowhead, Good Conduct Medal, the Belgian Fourragere, 2 Overseas Bars, Presidential Unit Citation Badge with Oak Leaf cluster, Victory Ribbon, and the European-African-Middle Eastern Theatre Ribbon.
+He was awarded 3 Bronze Battle Stars, Bronze Arrowhead, Good Conduct Medal, Belgian Fourragere, 2 Overseas Bars, Glider Badge, Presidential Unit Citation Badge with Oak Leaf cluster, World War II Victory Ribbon, Army of Occupation Medal and the European-African-Middle Eastern Theatre Ribbon.

 During the post-war years Melvin Graham worked as a district adviser for the Sunpapers Circulation Department in Baltimore, Maryland.